A reader asks: I'm the only non-native English speaker on my team

 If your job has a written layer — docs, status updates, post-meeting summaries, Slack threads — lean into it.
 Written communication removes the tempo problem entirely.
 You can draft, re-read, edit.

 Many of the most impactful contributors on distributed teams are the strong writers, not the strong talkers.
 If you’re a better writer than speaker in English, that is an asset, not a weakness.
-A tight written proposal that lands a decision is worth more than a fluent meeting comment that doesn’t.

 This is also the move for the follow-up.
 Say one thing in the meeting.
 Then send a two-paragraph follow-up Slack message with the full thought.
 “Wanted to build on what I said in the meeting — here’s the fuller version.”
 You get credit for both.